-Sell My House To Comax Properties vs Listing With Realtor
+Sell Your House To Comax Properties vs Listing With Realtor

-See the table below that illustrates the difference between selling a house in Long island with a Realtor and selling to a direct cash house buyer like Comax Properties:
+This table below illustrates the difference between selling a house in Long Island with a Realtor and selling to a direct cash house buyer like Comax Properties.

 |Long Island Realtor||SOLD To Comax Properties|